reboxer/discord-oauth2/README.md

 Others, you can pass these options to the class constructor so you don't have to pass them each time you call a function:
 ```
+version: The Discord API version to use.
+Defaults to "v7".

 clientId: Your application's client id.

 clientSecret: Your application's client secret.